malekhassouneh/malekhassouneh.github.io/_pages/research.md

 Research Assistance
 ------
+Here are research projects that I had the privilege of working on:

 - <span style = "color: black">[Using Multiple Outcomes to Adjust Standard Errors for Spatial Correlation](https://www.nber.org/papers/w33716)</span>  (DellaVigna et al., 2025)